Constantine wrote Matthew 28:19 into your Bible, Part 2

 Constantine

-Chapter 13, Part 2 Preview: (Back to Part 1) Were you baptized contrary to the scriptures?
-A Roman Emperor insisted that Trinitarian wording be inserted into the Latin Vulgate Bible, as it was being written.
-The chapter explains how the fraudulent text has crept into every modern English version of the Bible, and has even eluded being discovered by sects that do not teach that God is a Trinity.
-The question becomes: Does it matter whose name you were baptized into?
+Back Next Chapter 31, Part 2 Preview: Were you immersed contrary to the Bible?
+A Roman Emperor insisted that Trinitarian wording be inserted into the Latin Vulgate Bible as it was being written.
+The chapter explains how the fraudulent text has crept into virtually every modern English version of the Bible, and has even eluded being discovered by sects that don’t teach that Elohim (God) is a Trinity.
+The question becomes: Does it matter whose name you were immersed into?

 The Test of Consequence